tetris245/tetris245/README.md

 * Improved the pet command with more random appearance and extension to any player
 * Updated the bg1 command
+* Added consoleWhisper function, used by several commands with targetname
 * Fixed a bug in help misc screen